 Your daytime eating habits play a part in how well you sleep, especially in the hours before bedtime.
 A grumbling stomach can be distracting to keep you awake, but so is an overly full stomach.
 Avoid eating a big meal within three hours before your bedtime.
 If you’re hungry right before bed, a glass of hot milk and fruit can help.

 Getting in sync with your body’s sleeping clock is one of the strategies for sleeping better.
 If you keep a regular sleep-wake schedule, you’ll feel much more refreshed and energized than if you sleep at different hours at different times.
 Try to go to sleep and wake up at the same time every day.

 Simple things matter.
 Have a comfortable mattress, and pillows can affect your sleep quality.
 Make sure that your bedroom’s lightning is comfortable enough for your sleep as all of these things promote sleep onset.

-Alcohol and a good night sleep don’t mix.
-Consuming alcohol gives you a heartburn.
-According to the findings, alcohol does allow people to fall asleep more deeply, however it may give daytime drowsiness, poor concentration, and rob you of needed more sleeps.
+Alcohol and a good night’s sleep don’t mix.
+Consuming alcohol gives you heartburn.
+According to the findings, alcohol does allow people to fall asleep more deeply, however, it may give daytime drowsiness, poor concentration, and rob you of needed more sleep.

 CLEAR YOUR HEAD

-Residual stress, anger, and worry from your day can make you to sleep very difficult.
+Residual stress, anger, and worry from your day can make you sleep very difficultly.
 One finding tells that ‘stress is a stimulus.
 It activates the fight-or-flight hormones that work against sleep,’.
-Have a time for yourself to wind down before bed.
+Have time for yourself to wind down before bed.
 Try deep breathing exercises.
 Inhale slowly and deeply, and exhale.